alco-company/mortimer-bellis/WORKLOG.md

 - move Mission Control Jobs + toggle bj's to more
 - update dashboard displaying session_timeout
 - refining tests for settings
+- bug on add_from_erp
+- allow more classes to call .settings

 ## 19/8/2025